jbumbe/EdgewarePlusPlus/README.md

 •*Giving a use to prompt/caption "moods", initial inspiration was giving people the ability to make "one handed" prompt modes, for those who are too "preoccupied" to type multiple full sentences*

-•*Rewriting all the old config presets to work with the new version, and a few new ones as well!* (will probably do this when theres very few variables left to add)
+•*Rewriting all the old config presets ~~to work with the new version~~, and a few new ones as well!* (turns out the old configs work fine (at least for me), but they could do with a little updating for new settings)

+•*Allowing pack creators to somehow make Edgeware "change over time", for example, getting more depraved or having the themes change the longer it runs.
+Would likely use the mood system.*

+•*Adding more in depth info to the pack info tab, but to do so I would like to make it so there's a "reveal spoilers" button*

 I'm also wanting to add features to the pack editor, will probably do that when this is in a state where I feel mostly done with what I wanted to accomplish.